jhlywa/fcg_harvester/README.md

 This script connects to the Free Integer Chess Server (freechess.org) and downloads games as they complete.
 All games are output in Portable Game Notation format (http://en.wikipedia.org/wiki/Pgn).
-Games will be output to stdout if called without an output filename.
+Games will be output to stdout if called without a filename argument.

 Usage
 -----
     Usage: fcg_harvester.rb [options] [file]

     Options:
-        -g NUMBER        Specifies the number of games to harvest (default 1).
+        -n NUMBER        Specifies the number of games to harvest (default 1).
         -h, --help       Show this help message and exit.

 Example